katjad/javascript101/docs/about.md

 ## Format

-The major part of each session should be coding.
-We suggest certain topics \(so far we have done the coding challenges in [Eloquent JavaScript](http://eloquentjavascript.net/)\), but you can just as well bring your own project to work on; you can also work through [Codecademy](https://www.codecademy.com/) or similar.
-If you get stuck with any of these, feel free to ask others for help.

-We have some time before and after the coding session where people can present something they are working on.
+We spend most of our time coding.
+Participants suggest topics that we can explore together - e.g. functions, callbacks, the DOM, ES6, etc. We also suggest coding challenges for beginners, like the ones found in the [Eloquent JavaScript](http://eloquentjavascript.net/)\).

+Some people prefer to work through [Codecademy](https://www.codecademy.com/) or similar online learning courses.

+We encourage everyone to give a presentation when they feel ready; this is a good way to learn and consolidate your knowledge.

-We have also had "whiteboard sessions" where we have talked about programming concepts, for example different ways to declare a function.
-Sessions are optional, you don't have to sit through a talk if you aren't interested.
-You might want to go onto another table and pair program for example.
+We occasionally include a "whiteboard session" where we have talk about programming concepts, e.g. the different ways to declare a function.
+You don't have to sit through a session if you aren't interested;  you are welcome to do your own thing.

-### General **Agenda**
+### Example  **Agenda**

 **10:00** - Intros & Last Meeting Follow-up \(15 min\).